trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 sophisticated development tools needed to implement the full TriBITS development environment requires Python 2.4 (or higher, but not Python 3.x).
 Python is needed for tools like ``checkin-test.py`` and ``egdist``.
-In addition, these python tools are used in ``TribitsCTestDriverCore.cmake`` to drive automated testing and submittals to CDash.
+In addition, these python tools are used in `TRIBITS_CTEST_DRIVER()`_ to drive automated testing and submittals to CDash.
 In addition, git is the chosen version control tool for TriBITS and all of the VC related functionality requires git support.
 But none of this is required for doing the most basic building, testing, or installation of a TriBITS project.

 Project-Specific Build Quick Reference